Teaching Scholarships & Grants

 Deadline: mid-April every year

-Daughters of the American Revolution offer a number of scholarships pertaining to education -elementary, middle and high school options.
+Daughters of the American Revolution offer a number of scholarships pertaining to education - elementary, middle and high school options.
 Specific to elementary school teaching is the Edward G. and Helen A. Borgens Elementary and Secondary Teacher Education Scholarships.
 Each year, two students are chosen for a one-off scholarship of $1500 (one for elementary school, one for secondary education).
 Applicant must be a college sophomore or high school graduate looking to enter into education.
-More information, including details on other scholarships, is here.
+More information, including details on other scholarships, visit DAR scholarships.

 Like most Sorority organizations, Zeta Phi Beta has a number of scholarships covering most educational areas.
 Of particularly interests to students and graduates of Elementary Education, is the Isabel M. Herson Scholarship in Education.
 Valued at between $500 and $1000, applicants need not be members of the House but should provide proof of their enrollment.
 Selection is based on academic merit.
 Three letters of recommendation are required including.
-For further details, please visit their website here.
+For further details, please visit National Education Foundation Scholarships.

 - One from college professor